Homecoming Queen?: Commercial performance

 "Homecoming Queen?" debuted at number 82 on the Billboard Hot 100 the week of September 21, 2019 before leaving the next week.
 It reappeared at number 89 the week of November 23 and reached number 83 until the week after.
 After reappearing at number 87 on the week of January 11, 2020, it reached number 76 the week of February 8.
 It peaked at number 65 the week of April 4, and stayed on the chart for 13 weeks.
 The song was certified platinum by the Recording Industry Association of America (RIAA) on May 13, 2020.
 It has sold 70,000 copies in the United States as of February 2020.

 Music video

 The music video for "Homecoming Queen?" was directed by Shane Drake and premiered on September 6, 2019.
 In the video, Ballerini is shown performing the song from a chair in her dressing room as the camera pans around her, as she goes "from glam to just raw and real," trading in her pink dress and full makeup that she performed in for a stripped down look without makeup.

 Live performance

 On March 25, 2020, Ballerini performed the song on CMT Crossroads as a duet with Halsey.
+Five years later, she performed the song as part of her tour Patterns at Amalie Arena in Tampa Bay as a duet with a singer from her team on season 27 of The Voice, Angie Rey, who making her first appearance in Tampa Bay since graduating Seminole High School in 2017.
+That duet came 19 days after they had performed a duet on the song "Penthouse" during the season premiere on February 3, 2025.
+It also marked the first time a coach on The Voice performed with a team member on their tour while the show's season was airing on television.